-KM - KNOWLEDGE Management Capability
+KM - KNOWLEDGE Manager

 A SMARTer way to digitalize your knowledge

-KM - KNOWLEDGE Management
+KM – Knowledge Manager

 Quality